moliu15/moliu15.github.io/_pages/teaching.md

 author_profile: false
 ---

 I have been a Graduate Student Intructor (GSI) for the following courses.
-Lateset Teaching Score:  <ins>6.56 / 7</ins>
+Latest Teaching Score:  <ins>6.56 / 7</ins>

 * IEOR 250 <ins>Introduction to Production Planning and Logistics Models.</ins> 2020 Fall. _Graduate level courses_